 To see this portfolio full screen, click on the double arrows in the upper right hand corner.

 Our clients loved this tree-lined older, established neighborhood.
 They bought a house there that needed substantial renovations as it probably had not been updated in 30-40 years.
-They contacted Shapiro & Co in hopes that they would be able to transition an older, outdated house to a home that retained its character but was redesigned to meet the current needs of the family.
-The house foyer was very small and not accomodating for visitors so the architects relocated the entry and added a welcoming front porch.
+They contacted us in hopes that they would be able to transition from an older, outdated house to a home that retained its character but was redesigned to meet the current needs of the family.
+The house foyer was very small and not accommodating for visitors, so we relocated the entry and added a welcoming front porch.
 After an assessment of the existing conditions, it was determined that the kitchen, while serving its purpose in the 1940s, was completely out of character and in the wrong location for a modern family's needs.
-So the architects relocated and created an entirely new kitchen, and family and dining spaces.
+So, we relocated and created an entirely new kitchen, and family and dining spaces.
 As indicative of homes in the ’40s and '50s, the master bedroom and bathroom were very small and not meeting current needs.
-Therefore we repurposed one bedroom into the master bath and dressing area and reorganized and enlarged the master bedroom area.
+Therefore, we repurposed one bedroom into the master bath and dressing area and reorganized and enlarged the master bedroom area.
 The original second-floor plan was very small and confining.
 We captured some attic space and were able to create two bedrooms with ensuite bathrooms and a central common room for the children.
-By a sensitive assessment of the client’s needs and while maintaining the charm of the home, we were able to completely renovate and enlarge the house while keeping it in context with the beautiful neighborhood.
+Through a sensitive assessment of the client’s needs and while maintaining the charm of the home, we were able to completely renovate and enlarge the house while keeping it in context with the beautiful neighborhood.

 Contractor: RKA Construction, LLC

 Interior Designers: Lindsey Black Interiors